tazca/clockradio/README.md

 # Known issues and limitations

-- Digital clock face is blurred on mobile Safari.
-Safari has infamously poor SVG rendering, and the alternative CanvasKit renderer is not loading on my Apple setups at all.
+- Digital clock face is blurred on iOS 15 and earlier in browser.
+Safari has infamously poor SVG rendering, and the better working CanvasKit renderer is not supported on older Safaris.
-- Mobile Safari may show black screen.
-Just add to home screen, start the app from there and it will load.
 - Digital clock face is 24h-only.

 # Usage